oracle-livelabs/oci/oci-apm-getstarted/05-explore-trace-data/explore-trace-data.md

 ## **Task 4**: Inspect the SQL spans by executions

-1. Now you are back at the Trace Explore main page.
+1. Now you are back at the Trace Explore the main page.
 From the Quick Pick tab, click **SQLs**.

 	![Oracle Cloud, Trace Explorer](images/1-23-tx.png " ")

-2. Verify that the SQL comes at the top of the list, is the same SQL, which you found as a bottleneck in the previous steps.
+2. Verify that the SQL that comes at the top of the list, is the same SQL, which you found as a bottleneck in the previous steps.
 The view is sorted by the slowest average duration.
 Next, let's check whether the SQL is always slow or not.
 Click the **Count** column of the SQL on the top row.
 	![Oracle Cloud, Trace Explorer](images/1-24-tx.png " ")

 3. You can see each of the individual executions of the SQL.
 Confirm that the SQL is not always slow when executed.
 Scroll down the list as needed.